-The Massachusetts Institute of Technology’s Global Studies and Languages section (formerly called Foreign Languages and Literatures) invites applications for a tenure-track position in contemporary German Studies at the level of Assistant Professor, to begin in Fall 2015 (employment begins July 1, 2015).
-Candidates must hold a completed Ph.D. by the start of employment.
-Preference will be given to candidates with two years of academic teaching experience at the college or university level and clear evidence of scholarly development.
+The Massachusetts Institute of Technology’s Global Studies and Languages (GSL) section invites applications for a position in contemporary Latin American Cultural Anthropology at the tenured professor level, to start in Fall 2018 (employment begins July 1, 2018).
+Applicants must hold a Ph.D. and have five-years’ minimum of academic teaching experience at the college or university level.
+Preference given to candidates with greater teaching experience and clear evidence of publication and scholarly development.

-Applicants should have a specialization in contemporary German studies with direct relevance to research areas such as cultural anthropology; media and the arts; digital humanities; urban, youth and/or popular cultures; ethnicity and diaspora; or German history, literature and cultural studies.
-Applicants must have significant scholarly work that is currently published or in press.
+Applicants should be trained in cultural anthropology with a specialization in contemporary Latin American Studies, and prepared to work in a multidisciplinary environment.
+Applicants must have significant scholarly work that is already published.
 MIT expects a highly productive and innovative research program as part of the requirements for tenure.

 Please submit letter of application, CV, two writing samples of peer-reviewed scholarship, preferably at least one book in English, but no more than two books.
 Spanish language publications accepted.
 Please also provide two syllabi of undergraduate courses (one course taught in upper-level Spanish, one in English) that you would be interested in teaching, to be received no later than October 16, 2017 to: